Shelchamp/CosmicCat/README.md

 - [ ] Research which technologies will be necessary for CatFish

 **Day 1:** Dedicate day to learning more about the tools that will be used to make CatFish.
 Basic setup.
 Get `webpack` up and running.
 Create `webpack.config.js` and `package.json`.
-Review the basics of `Canvas` and `jQuery`.
-Learn `Easel` to see how it fits into CatFish.
+Review the basics of `Canvas`.
 Goals for the day:

 - [ ] Get a green bundle with `webpack`
 - [ ] Review `Canvas` and have the basic layout of the game displayed